aritra1804/aritra-dataviz-portfolio/final-project-part-one.md

 ## AI acknowledgements

 For this assignment, I used ChatGPT to help refine my ideas and brainstorm narrative structures.
-Additionally, I utilized Grammarly to polish and enhance the clarity and quality of my writing.
+Additionally, I utilized Grammarly to check the grammar of my writing as well as improve it.